 Opposition misleading people over CAA, NRC: Rajnath

-Addressing an election rally in Kondli ahead of the assembly elections next month, he said citizenship rights of anyone will not be taken away under the CAA.

-"Some people are playing politics over the CAA, but we will not allow them to succeed," the defence minister said.
+"Some people are playing politics over the CAA, but we will not allow them to succeed," Singh said while addressing an election rally in Kondli for the February 8 Delhi assembly polls.
+"I want to ask them (opposition parties) that they perform the duty of an opposition.
+But they should also not forget their rashtradharma (duty to the nation)," the Union minister said.

+Singh said the opposition is misleading the people on the CAA, the National Population Register (NPR) and the National Register of Citizens (NRC).
+At another rally in Trilokpuri, he asserted that the Modi government does not do politics over religion.

+"On the issue of CAA, they (opposition parties) are trying to write history with the ink of hatred.
+Protests are being held at several places.
+The BJP does not do politics over religion..." he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)